jeffwilcox/jeffwilcox.blog/_posts/2013-08-12-command-line-improvements.md

 ---
 On the Windows Azure team, we're committed to providing great experiences for developers and infrastructure customers with a number of ways to manage your services.

-One of my favorite ways to administer my services is by using our `azure` command: our cross-platform command line interface (CLI) lets you manage virtual machines, storage accounts, mobile services and web site apps, and more, on any operating system - Windows, Mac OS X, and Linux.
+One of my favorite ways to administer my services is by using the `azure` command from a terminal: our cross-platform command line interface (CLI) lets you your manage virtual machines, storage accounts, mobile services and web site apps, and more, on any operating system - Windows, Mac OS X, and Linux.

 ![The Azure command running in the Terminal application.]({{ site.cdn }}summercli/AzureCommandTerminal.png =697x534 "The Azure command running in the Terminal application.")